curroramos/fiftyone_utils/README.md

 # fiftyone_utils

-This repo contains sample files that can be used to manipulate and visualize image datasets.
+This repo contains sample files that can be used to manipulate and visualize Object Detection image datasets.

 You can find fiftyone documentation [here](https://voxel51.com/docs/fiftyone/ "Fiftyone documentation").